UKCloud/documentation/articles/azure/azs-how-configure-custom-script-extension.md

 toc_mdlink: azs-how-configure-custom-script-extension.md
 ---

-# How to configure custom script extensions for new and existing VMs on Azure Stack
+# How to configure custom script extensions for new and existing VMs on Azure Stack Hub

 ## Overview

-Custom script extensions download and execute scripts on Azure Stack virtual machines.
+Custom script extensions download and execute scripts on Azure Stack Hub virtual machines.
 Custom script extensions are useful for post deployment configuration, software installation, or any other configuration or management tasks.

-This article explains how to add custom script extensions to new and existing VMs on Azure Stack.
+This article explains how to add custom script extensions to new and existing VMs on Azure Stack Hub.

 There are two options for deploying custom script extensions: